 - Graded on a Pass/Fail basis.

-- Students are to hand in two final copies to their PRS instructor;
+- Students are to hand in one final copy to their PRS instructor;

 - Copyright, Title, and Release forms (if applicable) must be included in this final copy;